navigating-the-darkweb/navigating-the-darkweb/docs/chapter2_tor.rst

 .. note::

    This method works fine for hosting a web service quickly and temporarily.
-However, as explained later in this chapter, if you plan to host a long-term website on Tor, with dynamic content, the recommendation is to run it over Apache2 or Nginx.
+However, as explained `later <#host-your-onion-service>`_ in this chapter, if you plan to host a long-term website on Tor, with dynamic content, the recommendation is to run it over Apache2 or Nginx.

 Host a Chat
 -----------
-To host a chat, click “Start Chatting” from the welcome screen, and then click the “Start chat server” button.
+To host a chat, click **Start Chatting** from the welcome screen, and then click the **Start chat server** button.

 .. figure:: images/image53.png
    :width: 800